financelurker/crypto-trades-firefly-iii/README.md

   - For each trade on your crypto trading platform there is a paid commission.
 For this paid commission an additional transaction is created, linking the asset account holding the commission currency, and the crypto trading platform expense account.
   - transactions get a tag <crypto trading platform> assigned (e.g. "binance")
   - transactions get a note "crypto-trades-firefly-iii:<crypto exchange>" (e.g. "crypto-trades-firefly-iii:binance")
-- _**Known limitations for Binance:**_
-  - Only 500 transactions will be imported for each trading pair.
-(I'll fix that in the future with a more sophisticated import query with the Binance API)
-  - Rate limiting: if you run this app in debug mode the Binance API will be polled every 10 seconds.
-You'll probably get blocked sometime from further API calls.
-Make sure that you're using Binance testnet when running this in debug-mode to not interfer with your IP rates at Binance (or you know what you're doing).

 ### Received interest through savings (lending/staking)

 - Received interest will be imported automatically
   - transactions get a tag <crypto trading platform> assigned (e.g. "binance")
   - transactions get a note "crypto-trades-firefly-iii:<crypto exchange>" (e.g. "crypto-trades-firefly-iii:binance")
-- _**Known limitations for Binance:**_
-  - As of now the Binance API doesn't report interest received through staking, only received interest from lending can be imported.

 ### Withdrawals and deposits in crypto